nhlengineer/Cprogramming/README.md

 I am curretly following Caleb Curry's "C" programming tutorial series posted on youTube.
 His series requires exercises which when completed are posted here.
 When appropriate the file name contains the lesson number.
-There will also be comments in the code indicating lesson number and date!
+There will also be comments in the code indicating lesson number and date.